rekmus/silgy/README.md

 It aims to be All-In-One solution for writing typical web application, including HTTPS and handling anonymous and registered user sessions.
 Larger applications or those using potentially blocking resources may want to split logic into the set of services talking to the gateway via POSIX queues.
 Macros [CALL_ASYNC](https://github.com/silgy/silgy#void-call_asyncconst-char-service-const-char-data-int-timeout) and [CALL_ASYNC_NR](https://github.com/silgy/silgy#void-call_async_nrconst-char-service-const-char-data) make it as simple as possible.

 Web applications like [Budgeter](https://budgeter.org) or [minishare](https://minishare.com) based on Silgy, fit in free 1GB AWS t2.micro instance, together with MySQL server.
 Typical processing time (between reading HTTP request and writing response to a socket) on 1 CPU t2.micro is around 100 µs (microseconds).
-Even with the network latency [it's still visible](https://tools.pingdom.com/#!/bu4p3i/https://budgeter.org).
+Even with the network latency [it still shows](https://tools.pingdom.com/#!/bu4p3i/https://budgeter.org).

 <div align="center">
 <img src="https://minishare.com/show?p=MWPcAbmY&i=2" width=418/>